 “This will be an opportunity for people to pray with us, pray for each other — and pray for the needs of the world,”says Br.
 Michael Gosch, CSV, Assistant Provincial

-The service will take place from 7:30-8:30 p.m.
-Wednesday, Oct.
-14 and can be accessed through ViatorianUSA Facebook page, Saint Viator High School Facebook page, and St. Viator Parish Chicago Facebook page.
+The service will take place from 7:30-8:30 p.m. the second Wednesday of every month, and can be accessed through ViatorianUSA Facebook page, Saint Viator High School Facebook page, and St. Viator Parish Chicago Facebook page.

 The same liturgical musicians already have been lined up.
 They play a key role in helping the crowd to repeatedly sing each chant for several minutes — like a mantra.
 The repetition helps worshipers connect with God, while disconnecting them from life’s stress.